aramosg/School_District_Analysis/README.md

 and after the removal of the Thomas High School 9th graders:
 ![District summary with no Thomas High Schools 9th graders](/resources/02_after_school_summary.png)

 In this analysis (school summary), we see some significant changes.
 The average math and reading scores are slightly changing, but nothing dramatic.
 Generaly speaking, you can barely see the differences.
-It is a different story with the passing percentages for Thomas High School.
+For the passing percentages for Thomas High School is a different story.
 The passing percentages for reading, math, and overall are observing a dramatic drop.

 ### 3. How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 As highlighted in the previous question, the average scores for reading and math remain almost the same: